IrisTianyuXu/Tianyu-Xu_Individual-Assignment-2/README.md

 ## Methodological Information
 ##### Methods for Data Collection
-_Study Purpose_
-The investigator sought to develop a framework for professional development opportunities to address the rising numbers of School Resource Officers (SROs).
-Trauma-Informed Care is a framework that aims to create environments sensitive to all students' backgrounds, known or unknown, with all forms of trauma (e.g. racial trauma, child abuse, trauma resulting from environmental event).

-The proposed project is aimed at promoting the skills of SROs, through an innovative online professional development platform.
-The modules created and pilot tested were trauma-informed care, social emotional learning, restorative problem-solving, and cultural competence.
-The four modules addressed the following areas:

-Trauma-Informed Care: Understanding the neurological, biological, and psychological impact of trauma on affected children and adolescents.
-Social-Emotional Learning: Building student capacity in the Collaborative for Academic, Social, and Emotional Learning (CASEL) core competencies, including self-awareness, self-management, social awareness, responsible decision-making, and relationship skills.
-Restorative Problem-Solving: Developing a school culture grounded in community problem-solving and productive restitution, as an alternative to punitive and/or retributive-based discipline.
-Cultural Competence: Understanding cultural inequalities and developing strategies for overcoming personal and structural barriers.

 _Study Design_
 The present study utilized a case study design.
 Each module's script and supplemental resources were created over the course of approximately three months, totaling one year to create all four modules.
 Module development began with literature reviews on each topic to determine key competencies for participants, followed by creating a content outline to provide participants with these competencies.
 After the development of the four modules, a small pilot evaluation was conducted with K-12 School Security Professionals.
 Participants self-selected to receive the training either at the beginning of the summer (May 2019) or at the end of the summer (August 2019).
 Cohort 1 (immediate intervention) consisted of participants who selected the early summer training and Cohort 2 (delayed intervention-control group) consisted of participants who selected the later summer training.
 Participants in Cohort 1 completed a survey after viewing the online professional development modules and Cohort 2 completed the same survey before being offered the training.